RajeshTechForge/awesome-PyMongo/README.md

 ## Getting Specific Data

-When we import data from database then we may want to get only required data, not all data from documents.
-For that we have to show only required data and have to hind other things.
+When we import data from a database then we may want to get only the required data, not all data from documents.
+For that, we have to show only the required data and have to hide other things.
 We can do this by using PyMongo.

-If we want to hind some Key's value, then we can do this just by adding a second argument contains keys in a dictionary.
+If we want to hide some Key's value, then we can do this just by adding a second argument containing keys in a dictionary.

-There, key's value will be `0` or `1`
+There, the key's value will be `0` or `1`
 `0` 👉 it not will print
 `1` 👉 it will print